lucacorti/lapin/docs/main.md

 end
 ```

-Since messages for all producers on the same connection are received by the same
+Since messages for all consumers on the same connection are received by the same
 worker module, to dispatch messages to different handling logic you can pattern
 match on the `Channel.config` map which contains message routing information.